huaweicloud/terraform-provider-huaweicloud/docs/resources/waf_reference_table.md

 Manages a WAF reference table resource within HuaweiCloud.

 -> **NOTE:** All WAF resources depend on WAF instances, and the WAF instances need to be purchased before they can be used.
-The reference table can be used in Cloud Mode (professional version), Dedicated Mode and ELB Mode.
+The reference table resource can be used in Cloud Mode (professional version), Dedicated Mode and ELB Mode.

 ## Example Usage